undependable/GmailCracker/README.md

 # GmailCracker
-Have a gmail password cracked
+Have a gmail password cracked.
+Simple SMTP creation, demostrating what it can do.

 Allowes to:
 - Crack a gmail password.